-We are proud to provide our visitors with premium wines produced onsite from locally-grown, hand-harvested grapes.
+We are proud to provide our visitors with premium wines produced onsite from locally-grown, cold-hardy grapes.

 Our family-owned operation strives to foster education and enthusiasm for wine in a fun and welcoming environment.

 The Vineyards surrounding Soldier Creek Winery lie on property that has been in our family farm operation for over 50 years.
 After an unfortunate barn fire in 2002, the Secor family reflected on the business and decided to diversify by plant cold-hardy grapevines.

 In 2007, the now-cleared location of the barn fire became bustling with work as the family planted the 6.5 acre vineyard on their Iowa farm.
 Bill and Rob selected 9 cold-climate varieties equipped to deal with Iowa’s harsh winters.
 The family members and their willing friends erected the trellis system and planted the vines.